brandur/sorg/content/drafts/strong-data-constraints.md

 [referential integrity][integrity], which is the property that every reference in the database is valid.

-RDMSes provide an easy way to do this with foreign keys.
+Relational databases provide an easy way to do this with foreign keys.
 A foreign key dictates that a column references values a in column in another table, and can also define what should happen if any of those target values are removed.

 A setting that's appropriate in most cases is `ON DELETE RESTRICT`.
 With this configuration, the database won't let